Course updated March 2017

 You decide what marks and shapes you want to make.
 There aren't any rules.

-Keep on play, you'll know when it reaches the 'finished' stage.
+Keep on playing, you'll know when it reaches the 'finished' stage.
 It only matters that you like it and enjoyed doing it.

 Here are a few ideas for the marks you can make.